joshlong-attic/2025-10-08-bootiful-spring-boot-4/readme.md

 * support schedule
 * new jakarta ee 11 baseline
 * java 17 remains the same
+* jspecify is everywhere.
-* well need to build a db. spring data jdbc. new aot queries.
+* well need to build a db. spring data jdbc. build a custom findByName method( we'll come back to this later!)
 * let's try running all these. ill create a bean. how do i register it.
 I could use java config, but ill use `BeanRegistrar` instead.
 * let's build a client to get cat facts
 * i could use the RestClient or RestTemplate. good news, Spring Boot's modularized. so I can bring in spring-boot-starter-restclients.